Improved Bounds for Reward-Agnostic and Reward-Free Exploration

 \citet{zhang2021near} considered a variant of the problem under ``totally-bounded rewards,'' where the cumulative reward over a trajectory is at most $1$.
 When their results are translated into the standard bounded-reward setting (i.e., each instantaneous reward is at most $1$), their algorithm achieves a sample complexity of $\widetilde{O}(H^{2} |S|^{2} |A| / \epsilon^{2})$ episodes for time-homogeneous MDPs.

 For reward agnostic exploration, \citet{zhang2020task} proposed a model-free algorithm that requires $\widetilde{O}(H^{5} |S| |A| / \epsilon^{2})$ samples.
+Parallel lines of research have focused on coverage-oriented exploration objectives \cite{chen2022statistical, al2023active}, while others target pure exploration for best policy identification \cite{russo2024multi, russo2025adaptive}.

 For convenience, the relevant sample complexity bounds (both high and low order terms) are arranged in \cref{table:bounds}.

 \textbf{Our contributions.} First, we present an \textbf{algorithm} (\cref{sec:algorithm}) that achieves the optimal high order term complexity (up to logarithmic factors), for both reward-free and reward-agnostic setting ($\widetilde{O}\brk{|S|^2|A|H^3/\epsilon^2}$ and $\widetilde{O}\brk{|S||A|H^3/\epsilon^2}$ respectively), while suffering from a smaller low order term than \citet{li2024minimax}.
+While our established bound for the RFE setting is looser than the one presented by \citet{menard2021fast}, it is provided here for theoretical completeness.

 Our method replaces the multiple instantiations of no-regret algorithms in previous work with a single run of an online MDP algorithm over a sequence of carefully constructed reward functions.
 This significantly reduces the cost of the low-order sample complexity by reusing samples throughout the learning process.
 It is followed by estimation of the transitions and an optimized planning procedure that leverages the guarantees of our online algorithm.

 Second, we prove a \textbf{tight lower bound} (\cref{sec:lower_bound}) on the sample complexity of reward-free exploration for time-inhomogeneous MDPs.
 Our bound entails that existing upper bounds are in fact optimal (up to logarithmic factors; e.g.,~\citealp{menard2021fast}), solving the conjecture of~\citet{li2024minimax}.